 - 4. My patient has not been randomised to the corticosteroid arm.
 Can we still add in corticosteroid?
 Off protocol steroids are not recommended.
 Please consider 2nd stage randomisation, or alternative therapies, prior to using off protocol corticosteroids unless deemed absolutely clinically necessary (for example if a child is randomised to SOC in both first and second stage randomisations and clinicians feel corticosteroids are clinically necessary at that stage).
 If additional corticosteroids are given, this should be recorded in the paediatric case report form. - 5.
 My Patient has been randomised to the IVIg arm and has received a total of 2g/kg of IVIg, according to protocol.
 Can we give further infusions of IVIg?
 Repeat doses of IVIg are not recommended in the protocol, above a maximum of 2g/kg (which may be given as a single infusion or divided over more than one day).
 Please consider 2nd stage randomisation, prior to using off protocol infusions of IVIg, unless deemed absolutely clinically necessary.
 If off-protocol IVIg is given, this should be recorded in the paediatric case report form. - 6.
 My patient has not been randomised to the IVIg arm.
 Can we still use IVIg?
 Use of off protocol IVIg is not recommended.
 Please consider 2nd stage randomisation, or alternative therapies, prior to using off protocol IVIg unless deemed absolutely clinically necessary (for example if a child is randomised to SOC in both first and second stage randomisations and clinicians feel IVIg is clinically necessary at that stage).
 If off-protocol IVIg is given, this should be recorded in the paediatric case report form. - 7.
-The child has not been randomised to the azithromycin arm.
-Can we still add in azithromycin or a macrolide?
-Yes, the attending clinician can add in azithromycin or a macrolide if it has been deemed clinically necessary and the patient can continue to be treated as per the RECOVERY clinical trial.
-However, clinicians should consider potential drug-drug interactions and receipt of azithromycin should be noted in the paediatric case report form. - 8.
-What if the child vomits?
-If the child vomits less than 30 minutes after taking an oral dose, give the same dose again if it has been clinically appropriate. - 9.
+How should ideal body weight be calculated for IVIg?
+Ideal body weight should be calculated according to your local clinical practice. - 8.
+In routine clinical practice, we prescribe IVIg using actual body weight.
+Is it mandatory to use ideal body weight?
+The recommendation to use ideal body weight is in line with NHSE guidance although we recognise that their current wording is generic.
+We have also been informed that this is a topic currently being reviewed by NHSE and reference to ideal body weight will include children in their next version.
+If your Trust allows the use of actual body weight to calculate IVIg dose, we have no objection to your site following your current practice. - 9.
+Can we give the total IVIg dose over 2 days?
+The IVIg dose should be given as a single dose unless there are clinical concerns with volume overload. - 10.
 Is any dose adjustment required in a child with renal impairment?
-No dosage adjustment is required for corticosteroids, azithromycin or tocilizumab.
-For IVIg and convalescent plasma, this should be managed as clinically necessary. - 10.
+No dosage adjustment is required for corticosteroids or tocilizumab.
+For IVIg and convalescent plasma, this should be managed as clinically necessary. - 11.
 What is the infusion rate for convalescent plasma?
 Convalescent plasma should be administered in line with standard clinical practice.
 The Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee (click to link to guidance) recommends a typical infusion rate of 10-20 mL/kg/hr.